 This loop cannot normally be vectorized because of the conditional execution of the body; however, if the inner loop could be run for the iterations for which $A(i) \neq 0$, then the subtraction could be vectorized.
-In Appendix G, we saw that conditionally executed instructions are a type of instruction, not a subset of normal instructions.
-Conditionally executed instructions could turn such control dependences into data dependences, enhancing the ability to parallelize the loop.
-Vector processors can benefit from an equivalent capability for vectors.
+In Chapter 4, we saw that the conditionally executed instructions could turn such control dependences into data dependences, enhancing the ability to parallelize the loop.
+Vector processors can